FtZzy/vim-conf/README.md

 # README for vim-conf

-It is my personal Vim configuration _with comments in french_!
-I use Vim on Ubuntu with _Terminator_ and with `zsh`.
+It is my personal Vim/Neovim configuration!
+I use Neovim on Ubuntu (Linux) with _Terminator_ and `zsh`.

-Inspired by Vincent Jousse (thanks his book *vim pour les humains*) and by [Charles Gueunet](https://github.com/CharlesGueunet) but simplified.